-Dysesthesia is a sensation that people typically describe as painful, itchy, burning, or restrictive.
-It results from nerve damage and mostly occurs with neurological conditions.
+Dysesthesia is a sensation people often describe as painful, itchy, burning, or restrictive.
+It results from nerve damage and mostly occurs with neurological conditions, such as multiple sclerosis (MS).

 Dysesthesia comes from two ancient Greek words that mean “abnormal sensation.”